 - Try using Soap Nuts. – Jennifer H.

 - Wash/dry during non-peak electric hours. – Sarah C.

 My Weekly Laundry Routine

-Perhaps your wondering how this all looks when you put it together.
+Perhaps you’re wondering how this all looks when you put it together.
 Maybe my “non-extreme” strategies actually do seem a little extreme to you.
-Here’s what my laundry routine actually looks like within the scoop of a week.
+Here’s what my laundry routine actually looks like within the scope of a week.

 I wash laundry twice per week, washing 3 -4 loads per week total.
 One to two loads of kids clothes, one load of adult clothes, and one load of towels and/or sheets.

 On my washing days, I start one load using the methods above (quick wash, less detergent, etc).
 The load is done in 20 minutes.
 After that time I remove the laundry from the washer and start the second load with the same methods.